davesann/let-map/README.md

   ** Useful for intermediate values
 * Destructuring works

+* Refer to tests for examples

 ## Variants

-* assoc-m:
+* let-assoc:
-  * like let-m but add to a provided map
+  * like let-map but add to a provided map
-* sym-m:
+* sym-map:
   * create a map from a list of symbols.
 Keys will be the symbol names
 * assoc-syms
-  * like sym-m but add a provided map
+  * like sym-map but add to a provided map

 ## Examples
-See namespace: dsann.let-m-test
+See namespace: dsann.let-map-test